orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 This idea leads to one of the most beautiful concepts in ecological psychology: **Affordances** — the action opportunities that the environment offers.
 A passing lane “invites” a pass; a gap “invites” a drive.
-Great players aren’t faster thinkers — they are *more attuned* to affordances.
+Great players aren’t faster thinkers, they are *more attuned* to affordances.

 The coach’s role is to design environments where useful affordances become visible.